Renzi set to become Italy's youngest prime minister

 "We have very clear and concrete ideas on what the policy platform must be.
 If the ambition of the new government is great, then we cannot do things in a rush," said NCD leader Angelino Alfano, who saw no accord in "less than 48 hours".

-Berlusconi, the center-right leader booted out of parliament last year after a conviction for tax fraud, accompanied leaders of his Forza Italia party to meet the head of state in the afternoon.
+Berlusconi, the centre-right leader booted out of parliament last year after a conviction for tax fraud, accompanied leaders of his Forza Italia party to meet the head of state in the afternoon.

-The 77-year-old ex-premier said his center-right Forza Italia party would carry on a "responsible" opposition in parliament.
+The 77-year-old ex-premier said his centre-right Forza Italia party would carry on a "responsible" opposition in parliament.

 After reaching a deal with parliamentary allies, Renzi must name the members of his cabinet, swear them in and then seek confidence votes in both houses of parliament.